alexmemory/psl/psl-clojure/README.md

 |  Fido |    1.0 |
 ```

-You can also print a summary of the ground rules used in inference with `(psl/ground-kernels-print-summary gks)`.
 This is an interactive session, so we can change the data and rules as we like.
 Suppose there's a third animal but we're only 50% sure it's a dog.

 ```
 (def more-dogs (in/dataset [:n :value] [["George" 0.5]]))